I’m from Syria. Due to the ongoing conflict in my country, I do not feel I will be safe if I return. Can I stay in the U.S. and get TPS?

 It sounds as though you did not apply for TPS during the initial registration period.
 But, just in case, this article will also discuss what to do if you have already applied for and received TPS in the past.

-TPS for citizens of Syria was, at the time this article was written, in effect until March 31, 2015.
-(See Nolo's update, “Syrian Nationals Qualify for Temporary Protected Status Until 2015.”)
+TPS for citizens of Syriais, at the time this article was written in late 2016, in effect until March 31, 2018.

-If USCIS approved your application, you gained the right to stay in the U.S. legally until your TPS expires.
+Once USCIS approves your application, you gain the right to stay in the U.S. legally until your TPS expires.

-If you missed the deadlines above, but think you are otherwise eligible for TPS, please check the news and consult with an immigration attorney to determine whether Syria has been redesignated for TPS and, if so, to discuss the possibility of filing.
+If you are reading this article and see that you missed the deadlines above, but think you are otherwise eligible for TPS, please check the news and consult with an immigration attorney to determine whether Syria has been redesignated for TPS and, if so, to discuss the possibility of filing.
 If Syria is in a re-registration period at the time you are reading this article, you may still be able to file, as long as you:

-- can prove that you meet all of the basic TPS eligibility requirements, including that you have continuously resided in the U.S. since June 17, 2013 and that you have been physically present in the U.S. since October 1, 2013.
+can prove that you meet all of the basic TPS eligibility requirements, including that you have continuously resided in the U.S. since June 17, 2013 and that you have been physically present in the U.S. since October 1, 2013, and

 Someone applying for TPS for the first time must include an application for an Employment Authorization Document (EAD) along with the TPS application.
 This will authorize the person to accept employment while in the United States.